-The Federal share of HMGP funding can not exceed 75% of the total eligible project cost.
-For declared counties, the State provides 10% of the overall project cost.
+The Federal share of HMGP funding cannot exceed 75% of the total eligible project cost.
 The remaining non-federal share may be met with cash, contributions, certain other grants such as Community Development Block Grants, or with in-kind services.

 HMGP Application Process

-The HMGP is administered within the State of Georgia by the Georgia Emergency Management and Homeland Security Agency.
+Within the State of Georgia, HMGP is administered by the Georgia Emergency Management and Homeland Security Agency (GEMA/HS).
 GEMA/HS Hazard Mitigation staff offer technical assistance to local governments for project identification and application preparation.
-All applications start with the completion of a pre-application which are available by project type as shown on the HMPG Pre-Applications page.
-GEMA/HS is also responsible for the review, prioritization, and funding recommendation of eligible projects to the Federal Emergency Management Agency.
+All applications start with the completion of a pre-applications, which are available by project type as shown on the HMPG Pre-Applications page.
+GEMA/HS is also responsible for the review, prioritization, and funding recommendation of eligible projects to the Federal Emergency Management Agency (FEMA).
 FEMA is responsible for making all final funding decisions on eligible projects.

 Following a presidential disaster declaration, GEMA/HS advertises for HMGP grant applications.